 Unlike most other Creoles in the region, Haitian Creole is used in an official capacity at formal and public events and functions.
 Haitian Creole became one of Haiti’s official languages under Haiti’s 1987 Constitution and is used in schools, churches, and political gatherings.
 Haitian Creole is spoken by over 95% of Haiti’s population, making it one of the most spoken languages in the Caribbean.

 Jamaican Patois, more formally called Jamaican Creole, is an unofficial language spoken in Jamaica.
 It’s a blend of English and several West and Central African languages.
 It developed as a result of interaction between enslaved Africans and British colonists.

 Despite Patwah being spoken by most Jamaicans as a native language, Creole doesn’t have official status.
 It also suffers from a negative stigma where it’s seen as being low-prestige compared to the official Jamaican English.
 As a result, its use has been limited to informal or colloquial settings.

 However, it is often found in literature and other arts.
 If you’ve heard rhythmic reggae, you’re likely to have heard Creole!

-Its development started in 1659 in Curacao island, by Dutch colonists from Brazil equipped with Portuguese.
+Its development started around 1659 in Curacao island by Dutch colonists from Brazil equipped with Portuguese.
 The Dutchmen brought with them Portuguese-speaking slaves, too.
 After that, the language gradually changed by incorporating the native languages of enslaved Africans constantly being imported to these Dutchmen’s strongholds.